Carlton Chapman: 2002–2013

 Following his retirement as a player, Chapman coached the Tata Football Academy team, then in I-League 2nd Division, from 2002 to 2008.
 He was signed in December 2002 on a one-year contract as an assistant to head coach Ranjan Choudhary and assistant coach Vijay Kumar.

 He quit in 2008, after the team was not allowed to play in the first division by its management even after having qualified.
 During these years, he had stints with the Indian under-19 team as an assistant coach and with the Jharkhand under-19 team in 2003 and 2005.
 Following his departure from Tata Football Academy, he had a stint with a New Delhi club, Royal Rangers, in 2008.
 He was then approached by Royal Wahingdoh, a club based in Shillong.
 He guided the team to three successive Shillong Premier League wins, and the Bordoloi Trophy win in 2011.

+He also worked as an assistant coach in Royal Wahingdoh, when the club was managed by German coach Volker Hofferbert in 2012–13 season.